slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If I had to prescribe two things to improve health and happiness in the world, it’s movement and play."
 -- Jason Nemer*

 Action cures everything.
 Physical stress avoids need for control.

+Hustling (right amount of stimulation) is to be always stretching comfort zone.
+Avoiding stress is avoiding life.

 Hints:

 - Best antidepressant is knowing we matter to others.
 People do not die from suicide, they die from sadness.
 - Exercise: burn extra calories to diminish the need of control.
 If you are feeling stressed out.. breathe.
 Body language affects your psychology, your mood, and even your hormonal balance.
 People are naturally happier when kept busy.